jagadekmeesala/ITG_EAGLE_Training/README.md

 - Block of writing code in PL/SQL
 - Scenario based approach to write PL/SQL query
 - Case statement
+- Creating a procedure using a problem statement

 Researched about